Päivätär: In runic songs

 Päivätär owns the silver of the Sun, spins silver yarns, and weaves clothes out of them.
-In runic songs, Päivätär is known as a mother of wasps, asking her to command her children not to sting.
+In runic songs, Päivätär is known as the mother of wasps, incantations asking her to command her children not to sting.
 Another name which appears in runic songs is Auringotar, which has the same meaning as Päivätär.
 Auringotar is mentioned as the creator of fire.
+Incantations from Central Finland and South Ostrobothnia refer to the wasp as a spark of fire.

+Pätösen poika 'Son of the Sun' is an epithet which appears often in runic songs, most of the time in reference to Väinämöinen.
+Because runic songs from Kainuu and North Ostrobothnia call Päivätär the creator of fire, and Kainuu runic songs call fire the son of Vipunen, Siikala drew a connection between the Sun and Vipunen's son, Lemminkäinen.
+Lemminkäinen's name is often thought to be connected to fire, the Sun, and fertility.
+Vipunen, in this context, she thought was actually the fertility god Virankannos.

 A runic song collected by Christfried Ganander in the 1700s mentions Kavet as the one who allowed the Sun and the Moon to shine, and Päivätär as the one who "freed the Son of the Sun".
 Päivätär is, like many other goddesses, mixed with Virgin Mary in Christianized runic songs.
 In the above cases, the Sun or Son of the Sun which were freed by Kave or Päivätär also got mixed with Christian imagery: the Virgin Mary freed and saved Jesus, or it was even Jesus who freed the Sun and the Moon.
 Similarly, Finnish Karelian songs describe that birchbark came from either Virgin Mary or Päivätär's scarf.
+As multiple goddesses were mixed with Mary, Päivätär appears as synonymous with Kivutar and Kuutar in some instances when the names seem to refer to one being just like Mary.